Easy Macarons Recipe

 Tools Needed

-• Stand electric mixer with bowl and whisk attachment.
+• Stand an electric mixer with a bowl and a whisk attachment.

 • Baking tray with Silpat baking mat.